 - Calmness is a human superpower.
 The ability to not overreact or take things personally keeps your mind clear and your heart at peace.
 It’s never too late to change your attitude about something you can’t change.
 Just decide to make the best of it.
 Take life day by day and be grateful for the little things.
 No excuses.
 Let go of all the purposeless drama, aimless time-wasters, and mental clutter that keeps getting in your way.
-(Angel and I build life-changing, daily rituals for doing just that with our students in the “Goals & Growth” module of Getting Back to Happy.)
+(Marc and I build life-changing, daily rituals for doing just that with our two-on-one coaching clients and our students in the “Goals & Growth” module of the Getting Back to Happy Course.)

 - Mental strength is incredibly important.
 Take care of your mind and the way you speak to yourself.
 Don’t let negative self-talk weaken you.
 Talk like you are blessed.
 Walk like you are blessed.
 Think like you are blessed.
 Work like you are blessed.
 And you will be, one way or another.